 To apply, you should have competitive Scholastic Aptitude Test (SAT) scores and cannot have reached your 22nd birthday.
 Visit our service academy page for more info.

 You can also receive a commission in the Navy by joining Naval ROTC.
-Navy Reserve Officers' Training Corps (NROTC) program offers tuition and other financial benefits at more than 60 of the country's leading colleges and universities.
-Two-year and four-year subsidized scholarships are offered.
+The Navy Reserve Officers Training Corps (NROTC) program offers tuition and other financial benefits at more than 60 of the country's leading colleges and universities.
+Two- and four-year subsidized scholarships are offered.
 Participants receive a monthly cash allowance.
-Two-year and four-year nonsubsidized NROTC programs are also offered.
+Two- and four-year nonsubsidized NROTC programs also are offered.
 These are referred to as college programs and provide for monthly cash allowances during the junior and senior years.

 Yes.
 There are several programs.
 Please check with your recruiter for current details.

 The Navy has special programs for health care, theological and law professionals.
 You might be able to join the Navy at a higher rank and pay.
-If you're studying in one of these professions, the Navy might be able to provide you with educational assistance.
+If you're studying in one of these professions, the Navy might provide you with educational assistance.
 Request more information online.

 There are many opportunities in the Navy Reserve for enlisted personnel and officers.
 The Navy Reserve is interested in veterans, professionals and those with special skills and training.
 If eligible, you may qualify for advanced rank or pay.